-We will gently examine your child's teeth and gums.
-Older childern may have X-rays may be taken to reveal decay and check on the progress of your child's permanent teeth under the gums.
-We may clean your child's teeth and apply topical fluoride to help protect the teeth against decay.
+The first “regular” dental visit should be just after your child’s third birthday.
+We will gently examine your child’s teeth and gums.
+X-rays may be taken (to reveal decay and check on the progress of your child’s permanent teeth under the gums).
+We may ask you to sit in the dental chair and hold your child during the examination.
+We will clean your child’s teeth and recommend that we apply topical fluoride to help protect the teeth against decay.
 We will make sure your child is receiving adequate fluoride at home.
-Most important of all, we will review with you how to clean and care for your child's teeth.
+Most important of all, we will review with you how to clean and care for your child’s teeth.

 What are some tips for my child’s first dental visit?